chemzqm/reactive-lite/Readme.md

 * Flexible binding fashion, including text-interpolation, format and render for different usage
 * Bind attribute (especially `src` `herf`) and event handler easily
-* Custom binding API available
+* Custom binding API for gobal usage or single reactive instance
 * Performance concerned, use `textContent` for format and text interpolation
 * Safety concerned, values are escaped by default, unescape variable by using `{!name}`
 * ~~Reusable binding for list of reactive works much faster~~